PATH-Global-Health/budget-generation-function/README.md

 3. Keep the function name and signature identical: `generate_budget(scen_data, cost_data, assumptions)`.

-4. If multiple countries need the same tweak, consider upstreaming it into the template behind a small flag (e.g., read from assumptions).
+4. If multiple countries need the same tweak, consider upstreaming it into the template.

 ## Changelog

-- Template updates: document via Git tags/releases.
+- Template updates: document via Github commits, issues or requests.

 - Country scripts: add a header comment block at the top with date, editor, and a one-line change note.
 Example:
 ```
 # NGA override — 2025-09-23 — J.Doe
-# - Adjusted SMC cycles from 3→4; updated dose labels
+# - Adjusted SMC cycles from 3→4;
 ```
 ## Maintainers